jonascarpay/apecs/tutorials/RTS.md

 We'll be taking a look at
   - How to cache your components for O(1) reads and writes
   - How to use an IndexTable to add queries to your component storages
-  - How to use those indextables to get a free spatial hash of our positions
+  - How to use those IndexTables to get a free spatial hash of our positions